CanDIG/katsu/README.md

     access to restricted endpoints and `X-User-Role: user` giving less trusted, but authenticated, access.

-This can be turned off with the `CHORD_PERMISSIONS` environment variable and/or Django setting, or with the `AUTH_OVERRIDE` Django setting.
+This can be turned off with the `KATSU_PERMISSIONS` environment variable and/or Django setting, or with the `AUTH_OVERRIDE` Django setting.

 ### Authorization inside CanDIG